SWxTREC/msis/README.md

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## DOCKER

+If you are using docker, be sure to follow the instructions in after-fork.instructions.

+### Building a docker image

+Once you have followed the steps in after-fork.instructions you can run `./docker-build.sh` to build a new image locally

+### Running a dev image locally

+Once you have built your image using the cmmand above, you can `./docker-run.sh` to start a local development image.
+This image will be served at `http://localhost:8080/dev`

+### Pushing an image to the LASP web registry

+When you are ready to push your image, contact the web team infrastructure group for credentials and instructions on how to log in.
+Once this is complete you can run `./docker-publish.sh` to publish your image to the server.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).